Retirement Planning

 Common Retirement Planning Mistakes

 Even careful planners make preventable mistakes that cost them thousands in retirement.
-Claiming Social Security too early is one of the most common: while you can claim at 62, waiting until 70 increases your benefit by roughly 8% per year.
+One of the most common is claiming Social Security too early.
+While you can claim at 62, waiting until 70 increases your benefit by roughly 8% per year.
 For many people, delaying is the best longevity insurance available.
-Ignoring healthcare costs before Medicare eligibility is another frequent oversight.

 How Retirement Planning Integrates with Your Financial Plan